Wanted Dead or Alive : Epistemic logic for impure simplicial complexes: Acknowledgements

 \section{Acknowledgements}

 This work is the extended version of \cite{Ditmarsch21}.
 We acknowledge interactions and comments from: Armando Casta\~{n}eda, J\'er\'emy Ledent, \'Eric Goubault, Yoram Moses, Sergio Rajsbaum, Rojo Randrianomentsoa, David Rosenblueth, Ulrich Schmid, and Diego Vel\'azquez.
 Diego's exploration of the semantics of knowledge on impure complexes \cite{diego:2019} inspired this investigation.
 Hans warmly recalls his stay at UNAM on Sergio's invitation where his adventures in combinatorial topology for distributed computing got started, and his stay at TU Wien on Ulrich's invitation where these adventures were continued.
+We thank the reviewers for their comments and their pointers to the literature.
+Roman Kuznets is supported by the Austrian Science Fund (FWF) project ByzDEL (P 33600).